reposyncer/gnu-bash/README.md

 # gnu-bash
-Weekly synced mirror of GNU Bash.
+Daily synced mirror of GNU Bash.

 > [!IMPORTANT]\
 > The source code is on the [`master`](https://github.com/reposyncer/gnu-bash/tree/master) branch.